 Highlight

 Humans are the only beings who know that they will die.
-The awareness of our transience fuels art, culture, and science and confronts us with existential, individual, and global questions.
-The Humboldt Forum addresses this topic with a polyphonic programme that includes a theatrically staged special exhibition, educational and event programmes, and an accompanying publication.
+The knowledge of our transience is a driving force for art, culture and science and confronts us with existential, individual and global questions.
+From April to November 2023, the Humboldt Forum dedicated a diverse programme to the topic of living with death with a scenically designed special exhibition, a programme of events and educational activities and an accompanying book.

 © Stiftung Humboldt Forum im Berliner Schloss / RFK Architects Alan Farlie; Tom Piper; Studio ZNA; xkopp; Framegrabber; Idee und Klang Audio Design; Torero Film, Rouven Rech & Teresa Renn, Georg Lendorff / Gareth Fry, Video: FilmDas

-With contributions by and interviews with: Cristina Cattaneo, Stephen Cave, Dipesh Chakrabarty, Jens Dreier, Matthias Glaubrecht, Liv Nilsson Stutz, Julia Samuel, Helaine Selin & Robert M. Rakoff, Robin Wall Kimmerer and many others.
+The accompanying book combines different perspectives on the topic in essays, interviews, photographs and personal experience reports.
+With contributions from and interviews with: Cristina Cattaneo, Stephen Cave, Dipesh Chakrabarty, Jens Dreier, Matthias Glaubrecht, Liv Nilsson Stutz, Julia Samuel, Helaine Selin & Robert M. Rakoff, Robin Wall Kimmerer and many others.

 Podcast